Let’s live in a world that is in balance and allows us to be ourselves!

-And I felt like I was dying inside.
-But now I know why.
+And I was dying inside.

 I was miserable, overwhelmed, exhausted and unfulfilled.